 Meanwhile, Ripple is working with the Republic of Palau to help explore a potential government-backed stablecoin on the public XRPL.
 The ledger’s inherently green design is highly important to a country known for its leadership on climate issues.

 The use of both USDS and EURS across multiple blockchain networks aligns with Ripple’s vision for a multi-chain, multi-asset future.
-As banks and regulators also hop on board the multi-asset train, it becomes all the more essential to understand the benefits of public blockchains that interoperate.
+As banks and regulators also hop on board the multi-digital asset train, it becomes all the more essential to understand the benefits of public blockchains that interoperate.

 So why is interoperability important?
 Stablecoins rely on an issuer as the counterparty which hinders them from interoperating across payment networks.
 With the XRP Ledger, its native digital asset, XRP, acts as a neutral bridge asset that can be sent directly without needing a central intermediary.
 This makes it easy for stablecoin issuers to bridge two different currencies and seamlessly exchange them across payment networks quickly and efficiently.
 Furthermore, the XRPL’s auto-bridging feature helps improve cross-currency liquidity for more streamlined, cost-effective exchanges between XRP and other digital assets on the ledger.